 Back to School Vaccines: Getting Protected from Potentially Dangerous Diseases

-Students across Ohio are heading back to class over the next few weeks.
-In addition to an annual health checkup visit for their children, parents may need to be reminded of needed immunizations, including a new requirement taking effect for the 2016-2017 school year.
+School just let out, but it’s not too early to think about your back-to-school to-do list.
+In addition to an annual health checkup visit for their children, parents may need to be reminded of needed immunizations.

 Meningococcal disease can be devastating and often strikes unexpectedly in otherwise healthy people, causing infections in the brain and spinal cord.
 The disease can cause permanent disabilities, disfigurement and even death.
 While the disease isn’t extremely common, the complication and death rates are high in patients with the illness.
 Teens and young adults are at a higher risk because it can be spread easily through sharing glasses, eating utensils and water bottles, kissing, or living in close quarters (such as college dorms, apartments, and military barracks).
 You can read more about meningococcal disease, symptoms and prevention here.